 Severe reactions such as these are usually from bites or stings from the following insects: scorpions, fire ants, yellow jackets, bees, some spiders, hornets, etc.

 Why do Insect Bites Swell?

 You’ve probably wondered why insect bites actually swell.
 Well, here’s a summarized story of the whole matter.
 Insects release saliva into your skin when they bite you.
 Your body mounts a defense against this saliva, which causes fluid to build up under the skin in the affected part of your body.
 This fluid results in swelling, itch, and redness.

 Same goes for insects that sting, the release of venom into the skin also causes the affected area to swell, get itchy and form a weal (a red mark).
 Although the swollen area might be painful, insect bites are generally harmless, except when they are not.
 Most times, it won’t take more than a few awkward days of mild pain and itching for the swelling to disappear.

 Treatment of Swelling Insect Bites

+First, remove any stingers (the honeybee leaves its stinger behind) and wash the bite or sting site.
 You want to put an ice pack on the bitten or stung area.
 However, ensure that you only leave the ice sitting on your skin for between fifteen and twenty minutes per time.
 If you’re not applying the ice pack, replace the ice pack with a cool, wet rag.
-Continue this process for 6 hours.
 When using the ice pack, ensure that you put a cloth on the area before placing the ice pack.
 Also, make sure that the ice does not sit on your skin for over twenty minutes at a stretch; or fall asleep while the ice stays on your skin.
 This is to ensure that blood continues to circulate in the affected area.